Notable People

 Ali G worked because public figures wanted to seem patient, tolerant, or cool enough to survive the interview.
 Borat worked because many ordinary people were willing to treat open prejudice, humiliation, or ignorance as socially manageable if the situation was strange enough.
 Who Is America? updated the same logic for a more paranoid age in which self-parody and public extremism had drifted closer together.

-His satire is strongest when it lands on systems, not only individuals
+His satire is strongest when it lands on systems and individuals

 That is why he remains more interesting than many shock comics from the same period.
 Shock by itself decays quickly.
 Baron Cohen's best work lasts when it shows something broader than a single embarrassing person.
 It shows what institutions, platforms, or publics are willing to accommodate.